Balaganapathy

-Balaganapathy is a popular Malayalam soap opera that launched on Asianet.
+Balaganapathy is a Malayalam soap opera that launched on Asianet.
 The first episode aired on 31 March 2014.
-It is relaunched in Asianet Plus from late 2016.
+It was relaunched in Asianet Plus from late 2016.
+The show was also remade into Tamil under the same title on Star Vijay from 14 September 2015 to 18 December 2015 for 65 episodes.

 Plot

 Balaganapathy tele serial tells the story of Ram, a ten-year-old child and his devotion to Lord Ganesha.
 Ram believes blindly in the powers of almighty and he learned about Lord Ganesha through the stories told by grandmother.
 Pooja is his best friend, who stays with him throughout his failures and gives him confidence.
 Their class teacher Sunitha is compassionate to Ram and wants to see him succeed in life.
 However, he fails to succeed in many of the tasks presented to him.
-In the story's turning point, Lord Ganesh himself takes the avtar of Balagnapathy to accompany Ram and his friends to overcome all difficulties in his life.
+In the story's turning point, Lord Ganesh himself takes the avatar of Balagnapathy to accompany Ram and his friends to overcome all difficulties in his life.